LORD Sabaoth: The Lord of Hosts and You

 Take some time to reflect on your relationship with God.
 Ask God to show you your need, and then ask God to teach you about these things.
 Go ahead, I dare you!
 Ask God to teach you!
 You might be surprised at how God answers.

-Suddenly I saw my own weakness in this area.
+As I was agreeing with her in prayer, I saw my own weakness in this area.
 It is easy for me to love people who show love, or even “like” to me.
 I usually feel good in their presence.
 They, in fact, are the people I tend to hang with and seek time in their presence.

 So my love for people is not like that of Jesus.
 Those two sentences in my friend’s prayer challenged my heart.
 I want to grow in this area, so I am looking at some of those pictures of Jesus that flashed through my mind.
-I see one in Mark 3:1-6.

-Jesus Loves Hard People in Hard Times –
+Jesus Loves Hard People in Hard Times

 “Again he entered the synagogue, and a man was there with a withered hand.
 And they watched Jesus, to see whether he would heal him on the Sabbath, so that they might accuse him.
 And he said to the man with the withered hand, “Come here.”
 And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save life or to kill?”
 But they were silent.
 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was restored.
 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.”

-Love in the Face of Hostility
+Love in the Face of Hostility and Criticism

 Love Is Grief at a Hard Heart